IndrajeetPatil/ggstatsplot/README.md

 replaces many for loops with code that is both more succinct and easier to read and, therefore, `purrr` should be preferrred.

 An example is provided below.
-Notice how little code is needed not only to prepare the plots but also to plot the statistical test results.

 ``` r